c-alvin/final-project/README.md

 1. Update the `TOKEN_SECRET` with any value, Acquire/Update `CLIENT_SECRET`, `CLIENT_ID`, `API_TOKEN` by following the instructions at [igdb](https://api-docs.igdb.com/#account-creation)

-1. Start the project.
-Once started you can view the application by opening http://localhost:3000 in your browser.
+1. Start PostgreSQL and create the database

     ```shell
     sudo service postgresql start